LT-Ripjaws/github-ai-changelog/README.md

 4. The backend creates a JWT and sets it as an httpOnly `token` cookie.
 5. The dashboard reads protected data using that cookie.
 6. When a repo is connected, the backend creates a repo record and queues a Bull job.
-7. The job syncs commits/releases and stores AI-enriched results.
+7. The job syncs commits/releases and stores AI-enriched results (in the web process by default, or a separate worker process when split).
-8. The frontend polls repo status while sync is running.
+8. The frontend shows live progress via SSE when enabled, otherwise polls repo status while sync is running.

 ## Backend Overview